1300 088 065

 Investor vs. Homeowner Outlook: A Tale of Two Markets

-The property market usually moves as one, but in 2026, we are seeing a clear split in behavior.
-While many homebuyers are sitting on the sidelines waiting for rate cuts, investors are aggressively entering the market.
+The property market usually moves as one, but in May 2026, we are seeing a clear split in behavior.
+While many homebuyers are sitting on the sidelines due to the “Triple Hike” year, investors are aggressively entering the market.

 The Surprise Investor Surge